 If you receive a 200, 220, or 225 service code error from your bank when it tries to process the NACHA file, it may be because the Generate Balance File toggle may not be set correctly.

-• If turned ON, a balanced file is a file that does carry the offset (settlement) account within the file.
-Tis generates the file with a service code of 200.
+- If turned ON, a balanced file is a file that carries the offset (settlement) account within the file.
+This generates the file with a service code of 200.

 ODFI ID - Typically the bank's Tax ID or routing number